Assured autonomy: How operations research powers and orchestrates generative AI systems: Why Current GenAI Is Insufficient for Assured Autonomy

 \section{Why Current GenAI Is Insufficient for Assured Autonomy}

-GenAI has made rapid gains in producing fluent text and realistic media, and it can look compelling in controlled demonstrations.
+GenAI has made rapid gains in producing fluent text and realistic media, and looks compelling in controlled demonstrations.
 Operational autonomy, however, is judged by a different metric than plausibility.
-Most GenAI models are trained to generate high-probability continuations of observed patterns, whereas operations require actions that satisfy hard constraints, remain stable under feedback and delay, and perform acceptably under distribution shift---especially in rare, correlated regimes that dominate social cost.
-The failures are \emph{structural}: imitation-based training does not, on its own, enforce feasibility, stability, or tail robustness.
-This mismatch becomes sharp along two dimensions---the degree of non-determinism in the decision engine and the safety-criticality of the domain.
-When both are high, residual stochastic error is no longer a tolerable nuisance; it becomes a systematic source of tail risk.
-Writing about weapon control, Cummings argues ``GenAI is simply too dangerous to include in safety-critical systems'' \citep{Cummings2025ProhibitingGenAIWeaponControl}.
-The broader point is not limited to weapons: when rare failure modes cannot be modeled, bounded, and monitored, delegating control to a stochastic generator increases exposure to catastrophic outcomes.
+Most GenAI models generate high-probability continuations of observed patterns, whereas operations require actions that satisfy hard constraints, remain stable under feedback and delay, and perform acceptably under distribution shift---especially in rare, correlated regimes that dominate social cost.
+The failures are \emph{structural}: imitation-based training does not enforce feasibility, stability, or tail robustness.
+This mismatch sharpens along two dimensions---non-determinism in the decision engine and safety-criticality of the domain.
+When both are high, residual stochastic error becomes a systematic source of tail risk.
+Cummings argues ``GenAI is simply too dangerous to include in safety-critical systems'' \citep{Cummings2025ProhibitingGenAIWeaponControl}.
+The point extends beyond weapons: when rare failure modes cannot be modeled, bounded, and monitored, delegating control to a stochastic generator increases exposure to catastrophic outcomes.

-Why do these limitations persist?
-We begin by explaining how stochastic generation complicates certification in safety-critical settings, using LLMs and diffusion models as exemplars.
-We then distinguish semantic constraints from the structural constraints that define operational feasibility over time.
-Finally, we discuss tail risk, distribution shift, and accountability---the regimes in which average-case performance is least informative and post hoc diagnosis is essential.
+We first explain how stochastic generation complicates certification in safety-critical settings, using large language models (LLMs) and diffusion models as exemplars.
+We then distinguish semantic from structural constraints that define operational feasibility.
+Finally, we discuss tail risk, distribution shift, and accountability---the regimes where average-case performance is least informative and post hoc diagnosis is essential.